hllyhllrd/hollyhilliard.com/content/birds/timeline/index.md

 [FeederWatch](https://feederwatch.org/) is a program that lets you report the bird species that come to your feeder from the months of November to April.
 Thousands of people across the US participate, so scientists use the data to understand trends in birds' wintertime habits.

 During my first FeederWatch season, I was living in a second-floor apartment, but I bought one of those bird feeders that suction to the outside of your window.
 I was shocked to find that birds actually liked it!
-I got lots of black-capped chickadees and house finches and immensely entertained all winter.
+I got lots of black-capped chickadees and house finches and was immensely entertained all winter.

 ## 3) Go on bird outings.